Inclusive Diversity

 Dr. Samuel M. Nabrit Conference for Early Career Scholars

-The Dr. Samuel M. Nabrit Conference for Early Career Scholars celebrates the achievements of outstanding life scientists from historically underrepresented groups.
-The conference program features keynote presentations, seminars, poster presentations, and a faculty panel - all aimed at fostering professional networks and advancing the careers of graduate students, postdoctoral researchers, and junior faculty from historically underrepresented groups.
+The Dr. Samuel M. Nabrit Conference for Early Career Scholars is open to all and celebrates the achievements of outstanding life scientists who have worked to advance the role of historically underrepresented groups in science and medicine.
+The conference program features keynote presentations, seminars, poster presentations, and a faculty panel -- all aimed at fostering professional networks and advancing the careers of graduate students, postdoctoral researchers, and junior faculty.

 Learn more